GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 The profitability profile of our business is a managed outcome driven by the maturity of our locations, or the length of time a location has been open to our members.
 We define locations that have been open for more than 24 months as mature.
 Once a location reaches maturity, occupancy is generally stable, our initial investment in build-out and sales and marketing to drive member acquisition is complete and the location typically generates a recurring stream of revenues, contribution margin and cash flow.
 As we continue to pursue rapid growth, we continue to operate in a state where the majority of our locations are non-mature and have not reached stable cash flow.
 As of June 1, 2019, only 30% of our open locations were mature, with the remaining 70% of our open locations having been open for 24 months or less.
 If we stopped investing in our growth and instead allowed our existing pipeline of locations to mature, we would no longer incur capital investments to build out new spaces or the initial expenses associated with driving member acquisition at new locations.
 Rather, we expect that each mature location would generate a recurring stream of revenues, contribution margin and cash flows.
 We believe that the flexibility to manage our growth by focusing on our existing pipeline of locations and allowing them to mature presents us with an opportunity to manage our profitability profile.

 <!-- image -->
-**Image Description:** In this image there is a chart.
-On the chart there is a graph.
-There is a text on the chart.
+**AI-Generated Image Description:** In the image, there is a workstation pipeline.
+The pipeline is labeled "Workstation Pipeline Potential: 9-18 months".
+It is a graph that shows the potential for workstations in the pipeline.
+The graph is colored in different colors, with the colors representing different workstations.
+The graph shows that there are 1.9 million workstations in the pipeline.
 <!-- end image description -->